-- have a valid Free Application for Federal Student Aid (FAFSA) on file for the corresponding academic year [CSUB treats the summer term as a header term (i.e., first term) to the academic year].
+- Have a valid Free Application for Federal Student Aid (FAFSA) on file for the corresponding academic year [CSUB treats the summer term as a trailer term (i.e., last term) to the academic year]

 - For student loan eligibility, be enrolled at least half-time:

 - Undergraduates & Teacher Credential Students: 6 credit hours

 - Master's & Doctorate Students (enrolled in 500 level coursework or higher): 4 credit hours